iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ```

 ??? note "To send requests from outside the cluster"
-    To configure the release for traffic from outside the cluster, a suitable Iter8 `Gateway` is required.
+    To configure the release for traffic from outside the cluster, a suitable Istio `Gateway` is required.
 For example, this [sample gateway](https://raw.githubusercontent.com/kalantar/docs/release/samples/iter8-sample-gateway.yaml).
 When using the Iter8 `release` chart, set the `gateway` field to the name of your `Gateway`.
 Finally, to send traffic:

     (a) In a separate terminal, port-forward the Istio ingress gateway:
     ```shell